 A physical identity key in the form of a keychain-like USB device or other similar tools is another method.
 You only need to plug it to your computer during login, no need for magic links or OTPs.
 The downsides of physical keys are, they can be misplaced or stolen.
 Or worse yet, they can be forgotten in the computer, leaving your account open for anyone.

 Another method is using your biometrics, such as your fingerprint or face scan.
 Because your biometrics are only yours and is allegedly ‘hard to steal;’ this is among the most popular passwordless login methods.
 The hackers’ answer to that–fingerprint lifting and fake 3D mask.
 Though this would require more effort and resources for the attackers, if your threat isn’t just some random mass skimmer looking for a bulk of data and is specifically targeting to you, resources are not a problem.
 The bad news is, unlike OTPs and links, your biometrics don’t expire.
 A single credential theft will compromise you for a lifetime.

 Compared to other login alternatives, passwordless authentication is a lot more secure.
 It eliminates passwords as attack vectors for hackers.
 However, it is also not a perfect solution.
 The best defense is to practice security in depth by layering your safety measures.

 Our Passwordless solution

-Try TraitWare, an adaptable security solution which combines multi-factor with a unique passwordless authentication using your mobile phone or other devices.
+Try TraitWare, an adaptable security solution that combines multi-factor with a unique passwordless authentication using your mobile phone or other devices.
 TraitWare uses the biometrics of your mobile phone to turn your mobile device into your physical key.
-Because your phone biometrics constantly changes, so does your password.
 TraitWare also has a powerful admin interface to monitor logins and multi-factor which supports up to four-factor authentication.